China Camp’s campground is in an deeply shaded oak grove in a sheltered glen.

 Although China Camp is on an attractive section of the San Pablo Bay shoreline, the campground itself doesn’t have any views of the bay.
 A few sites could actually might have pretty nice views if they weren’t blocked by tall brush.

-The campground has two distinct sections.
-The “glade” sites on the valley floor have a sheltered feel, with dense tree canopy providing deep shade, but the understory is so open sothat there isn’t any privacy.
+The “glade” sites on the valley floor have a sheltered feel, with dense tree canopy providing deep shade, but the understory is so open so there isn’t any privacy.

 The “hill” sites are on a small plateau, elevated slightly above the valley floor.
 This part is brighter, with slightly lusher vegetation and maybe a little more privacy, although it’s still pretty open.
 The hilltop sites are also windier.
 The small loop road (sites 23–29) is the most attractive part of the campground.
 It’s also the most popular, in part because it’s close to the large day use parking lot, where parking is always available.